vmware-archive/cbapi/README.md

 A watchlist record has the following structure:

 - `id`: the id of this watchlist
-- `alliance_id`: the id of this watchlist on the Carbon Black Alliance server; see notes
+- `alliance_id`: the id of this watchlist on the Carbon Black Alliance server; this value is internal to Carbon Black
 - `from_alliance`: boolean indication as to if this watchlist was provided by the Carbon Black Alliance Server
 - `date_added`: the date this watchlist was created on this Enterprise Server
 - `index_type`: the type of watchlist.
-Valid values are 'modules' and 'events'; see notes
+Valid values are 'modules' and 'events' for binary and process watchlists, respectively
 - `last_hit`: timestamp of the last time this watchlist triggered a match
 - `last_hit_count`: count of lifetime watchlist matches
 - `name`: name of this watchlist